CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 begins from `/*` and terminates at `*/`.

 Names of pseudo-operations, macro names, processors instructions and other names (for example: argument type, gpu device type) are case-insensitive.
-Symbol names are case-sensitive.
+Symbol names, kernel names, and section names are case-sensitive.

 ### Symbols